 As and when a need is identified for covering the expanding workload of Chambers, Chambers may advertise for 3rd six pupils who specialise in the practice areas of Chambers.

-Chambers is a member of Pupillage Portal and recruits first and second six months pupils exclusively through the scheme.
+Chambers is a member of Pupillage Gateway and recruits first and second six months pupils exclusively through the scheme.
 Chambers recruits in the summer season, to commence in October of the following year.

-It is Chambers policy not to entertain applications other than through Pupillage Portal save in the most exceptional circumstances.
-However, once the allocated places are confirmed as filled through Pupillage Portal, Chambers cannot accept further applications.
-There are still a considerable number of “cold” applications which have to be rejected.
+It is Chambers policy not to entertain applications other than through Pupillage Gateway save in the most exceptional circumstances.
+However, once the allocated places are confirmed, via the Pupillage Gateway, Chambers cannot accept further applications.

 Chambers aims to recruit people who combine intellectual rigour with an ability to handle clients with maturity and sensitivity.
 We are a criminal set of chambers with professional and lay clients who come from a range of backgrounds.
 From the outset pupils will come into contact with clients daily.
 Once into their second six months pupils will be representing clients directly and often alone.
 Many lay clients present with acute and demanding personal problems, be they criminal allegations, threaten loss of contact with progeny or fear of deportation to a hostile state of origin.
 A pupil may be thrown into the situation of being the one person upon whom the client can rely and must be equipped to earn that trust and advance the client’s case as best the law allows.